Xiangyu-Hu/SPHinXsys/README.md

 Please check the documentation of the code at <https://xiangyu-hu.github.io/SPHinXsys/>.
 For a Docker image, check <https://hub.docker.com/r/toshev/sphinxsys>.

-## Get involved to SPHinXsys
+## Interaction with SPHinXsys and the team

 Thank you for using and supporting our open-source project!
-We value all feedback and strive to improve our codebase continuously.
+We value all feedbacks.

-As the code is on git-hub, you can register an account there (if you do not have a github account yet) and fork out the SPHinXsys repository.
-You can work on the forked repository and add new features, and then commit them.
-You can also initiate a pull request to the main repository, so that your new features can be merged into it.
+#### For SPHinXsys users:

+Your input is crucial to us.
+We encourage you to report any issues you encounter with the library, including:

+* Bug reports
+* Poorly written code or algorithm designs
+* Benchmark test issues, whether within the library or from literature, especially those highlighting potential deficiencies

+We particularly appreciate feedback stemming from practical simulations or projects, as these insights are essential for improving SPHinXsys.

+#### For SPHinXsys Developers:

+If you don't have a GitHub account yet, please register for one.
+Fork the SPHinXsys repository to add new features or improve existing ones.
+Once your changes are ready, commit them and initiate a pull request to have your contributions merged into the main repository.

-To ensure efficient and effective development, we prioritize addressing issues and pull requests from those who actively contribute to the project.
-Your contributions, whether through code, documentation, or other means, help us maintain and enhance the project for everyone.
+To ensure efficient and effective development, we prioritize addressing issues raised by active contributors—whether through code, documentation, or other means.
+We welcome any interaction with SPHinXsys and our team.
-We encourage all users to consider contributing in any way they can.
-Together, we can build a better, more robust software.

-You are also welcomed to join the main repository as a collaborator, by which you are able to branch directly in the main repository, and review the pull request.
+You can also join us as a collaborator, enabling you to branch directly within the main repository and review pull requests.

+Together, we can build a leading-edge multi-physics library open for all!

-If you have any further question, you are also welcomed to contact <xiangyu.hu@tum.de>.
+If you have any further question, please contact <xiangyu.hu@tum.de>.